ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ... draws on the philosophy of the Stoics to guide you in every situation, showing that what blocks our path actually opens one that is new and better.

-  36. Rich in rising asia

-  37. Four agreements

-  38. Crush it

-  39. Content machine

-  40. Maori tales & legends

-  41. Phaedrus

-  42. On writing well

-  43. Island

-  44. Limits to Crush

-  45. Zero Zero Zero

-  46. Authority mindset

-  47. Four steps to the epiphany

-  48. Superforecasting

-  49. Last lecture

-  50. Checklist manifesto

-  51. 7 day startup

-  52. Outsiders

-  53. Purple cow

-  54. Deep work

-  55. Blue ocean stagety

-  56. Tibet - A History

-  57. Miracle of Mindfulness

-  58. 7 Habits of Highly Effective People

-  59. What you gonna do with that duck

-  60. Made to stick

-  61. Yoga for stiffer bodyu

-  62. Never split the difference

-  63. Zero to One

-  64. Getting Things Done

-  65. Start with WHY

-  66. Ideas into Words

-  67. 59 Seconds

-  68. Art of Work

-  69. How will you measure your life

-  70. Last Hours of Waking Sunlight

-  71. Energy Myths & Realities

-  72. The Bet

-  73. This changes everything

-  74. Sapiens

-  75. Limits to Growth

-  76. A Path with Heart

-  77. Dreaming yourself awake

-  78. The goal: a process of ongoing improvement

-  79. Anything you want (Sivers)

-  80. Hooked: How to build habit forming products

-  81. Decisive

-  82. Stress test

-  83. Founders at work

-  84. Weapons of math destruction

-  85. The social animal

-  86. The rise of superman

-  87. Siddartha

-  88. Joseph campbell companion

-  89. master algorithm

-  90. The shallows

-  91. how will you measure your life

-  92. the path

-  93. hackers & painters

-  94. The Heart of Understanding: Commentaries on the Prajnaparamita

-  95. Homo Deus

-  96. Predictably Irrational

-  97. What they don't teach you at Harvard Business School

-  98. Superintelligence: Paths, Dangers, Strageties

-  99. Principles: Life and Work (Ray Dalio)

-  100. In My Own Way: Autobiography of Alan Watts

-  101. Founders at Work: Stories of Startup' Early Days

-  102. The Subtle Art of Not Giving a Fuck

-  103. The Happiness Hypothesis

-  104. Green Illusions: The Dirty Secrets of Clean Energy and the Future of

-  105. Energy Transitions

-  106. Start Small, Stay Small

-  107. Ego is the Enemy

-  108. Do the Work

-  109. Turning Pro

-  110. Why Buddhism is True

-  111. Algorithms to Live By

-  112. The one thing

-  113. Leonardo Da Vinci: Amazon.co.uk: Walter Isaacson

-  114. Medici effect

-  115. Skin in the Game: Hidden Asymmetries in Daily Life - Nassim Nicholas Taleb

-  116. Seneca - letters

-  117. Benjamin Franklin: An American Life - Walter Isaacson
+### 36 - How to Get Filthy Rich In Rising Asia - Mohsin Hamid

+### 37 - The Four Agreements: A Practical Guide to Personal Freedom (A Toltec Wisdom Book) - Don Miguel Ruiz

+### 38 - Crush It!: Why NOW Is the Time to Cash In on Your Passion - Gary Vaynerchuk

+### 39 - Content Machine: Use Content Marketing to Build a 7-figure Business With Zero Advertising - Dan Norris

+### 40 - Maori Myth and Legend - A. W. Reed

+### 41 - Phaedrus - Plato

+Although ostensibly about the topic of love, the discussion in the dialogue revolves around the art of rhetoric and how it should be practiced

+### 42 - On Writing Well: The Classic Guide to Writing Nonfiction - William Zinsser

+### 43 - Island - Aldous Huxley

+Island is Huxley's utopian counterpart to his most famous work, the 1932 dystopian novel Brave New World.

+### 44 - The Limits to Growth

+A 1972 report on the computer simulation of exponential economic and population growth with a finite supply of resources.

+### 45 - The Authority Mindset: Proven Principles For Establishing Yourself as an Expert in Any Industry - David Bame Jr.

+### 46 - Superforecasting: The Art and Science of Prediction - Philip Tetlock

+### 47 - The Last Lecture - Randy Pausch

+### 48 - The Checklist Manifesto: How To Get Things Right - Atul GawandeA

+a compelling argument for the checklist, which he believes to be the most promising method available in surmounting failure.

+### 49 - The 7 Day Startup: You Don't Learn Until You Launch  - Dan NorrissA

+### 50 - The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success - William N. Thorndike

+### 51 - Purple Cow: Transform Your Business by Being Remarkable - Seth Godin

+### 52 - Deep Work: Rules for Focused Success in a Distracted World - Cal Newport

+### 53 - Blue Ocean Stragety - W. Chan Kim and Renée Mauborgne

+### 54 - Tibet: A History - Sam Van SchaikA

+### 55 - The Miracle of Mindfulness: An Introduction to the Practice of Meditation - Thich Nhat Hanh

+### 56 - The 7 Habits of Highly Effective People - Stephen R. Covey

+### 57 - Whatcha Gonna Do With That Duck?: And Other Provocations, 2006-2012 - Seth Godin

+### 58 - Made to Stick: Why some ideas take hold and others come unstuck - Chip and Dan Heath

+### 59 - Yoga for the Stiffer Body: Inspirational Yoga Sequences Made Accessible for Real People -  Lin Craddock

+### 60 - Never Split the Difference: Negotiating As If Your Life Depended On It - Chris Voss

+A former international hostage negotiator for the FBI offers a new, field-tested approach to high-stakes negotiations

+### 61 - Zero to One: Notes on Start Ups, or How to Build the Future - Blake Masters and Peter Thiel

+### 62 - Getting Things Done: The Art of Stress-Free Productivity - David Allen

+### 63 - Start With Why: How Great Leaders Inspire Everyone To Take Action - Simon Sinek

+### 64 - Ideas into Words: Mastering the Craft of Science Writing - Elise Hancock

+### 65 - 59 Seconds: Think a little, change a lot - Richard Wiseman

+### 66 - The Art of Work: A Proven Path to Discovering What You Were Meant to Do - Jeff Goins

+### 67 - How Will You Measure Your Life? - James Allworth

+### 68 - The Last Hours Of Ancient Sunlight: Waking up to personal and global transformation - Thom Hartmann

+### 69 - The Bet: Paul Ehrlich, Julian Simon, and Our Gamble Over Earth's Future - Paul Sabin

+### 70 - This Changes Everything: Capitalism vs. the Climate - Naomi Klein

+### 71 - Sapiens: A Brief History of Humankind -  Yuval Noah Harari

+### 72 - A Path With Heart: The Classic Guide Through The Perils And Promises Of Spiritual Life - Jack Kornfield

+### 73 - Dreaming Yourself Awake: Lucid Dreaming and Tibetan Dream Yoga for Insight and Transformation - B. Alan Wallance and Brain HodelA

+### 74 - The Goal: A Process of Ongoing Improvement - Eliyahu M. Goldratt

+### 75 - Anything You Want: 40 Lessons for a New Kind of Entrepreneur - Derek Sivers

+### 76 - Hooked: How to Build Habit-Forming Products - Nir Eyal

+### 77 - Decisive: How to make better choices in life and work - Chip and Dan Heath

+### 78 - Stress Test: Reflections on Financial Crises - Timothy Geithner

+### 79 - Founders at Work: Stories of Startups' Early Days - Jessica Livingston

+### 80 - Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy - Cathy O'Neil

+### 81 - The Social Animal: The Hidden Sources of Love, Character, and Achievement - David Brooks

+the building blocks of human flourishing in a multilayered, profoundly illuminating work grounded in everyday life.
+This is the story of how success happens, told through the lives of one composite American couple, Harold and Erica.

+### 82 - The Rise of Superman: Decoding the Science of Ultimate Human Performance - Steven Kotler

+### 83 - Siddhartha - Hermann Hesse

+The spiritual journey of self-discovery of a man named Siddhartha during the time of the Gautama Buddha.

+### 84 - A Joseph Campbell Companion: Reflections on the Art of Living - Joseph Campbell

+### 85 - The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World - Pedro Domingos

+### 86 - The Shallows: How the internet is changing the way we think, read and remember - Nicholas Carr

+### 87 - The Path: What Chinese Philosophers Can Teach Us about the Good Life - Michael Puett and Christine Gross-Loh

+### 88 - Hackers & Painters: Big Ideas from the Computer Age -

+### 89 - The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh

+### 90 - Homo Deus: A Brief History of Tomorrow - Yuval Noah Harari

+### 91 - Predictably Irrational: The Hidden Forces that Shape Our Decisions - Dan Ariely

+### 92 - What They Don't Teach You At Harvard Business School - Mark H. McCormack

+### 93 - Superintelligence: Paths, Dangers, Strageties - Nick Bostrom

+### 94 - In My Own Way: Autobiography of Alan Watts

+### 95 - The Subtle Art of Not Giving a F&#42;ck: A Counterintuitive Approach to Living a Good Life - Mark Manson

+### 96 - The Happiness Hypothesis: Putting Ancient Wisdom to the Test of Modern Science - Jonathan Haidt

+### 97 - Green Illusions: The Dirty Secrets of Clean Energy and the Future of Environmentalism (Our Sustainable Future) - Ozzie ZehnerA

+### 98 - Start Small, Stay Small: A Developer's Guide to Launching a Startup - Rob Walling

+### 100 - Ego is the Enemy: The Fight to Master Our Greatest Opponent - Ryan Holiday

+### 101 - Do the Work - Steven Pressfield

+### 101 - Why Buddhism is True: The Science and Philosophy of Meditation and Enlightenment - Robert Wright

+### 102 - Algorithms to Live By: The Computer Science of Human Decisions - Brian Christian and Tom Griffiths

+### 103 - The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results: Achieve your goals with one of the world's bestselling success books - Gary Keller

+### 104 - Leonardo Da Vinci - Walter Isaacson

+### 105 - The Medici Effect: Breakthrough Insights at the Intersection of Ideas, Concepts, and Cultures -   Frans Johansson

+### 106 - Skin in the Game: Hidden Asymmetries in Daily Life - Nassim Nicholas Taleb

+### 107 - Letters from a Stoic: Epistulae Morales Ad Lucilium - Seneca

+### 108 - Benjamin Franklin: An American Life - Walter Isaacson